myrrlyn/apocrypha.es/priv/archive/2aher8.md

 deserves little argument.
 Of course the Nerevarine was in no way bound to stay loyal to Azura, Morrowind starts and ends with a positive speech by Azura.
 Jubal-lun-Sul, though, is more interesting.
-He has no stated connection to Azura... except his name.
+He has no stated connection to Azura… except his name.
 In most instances, “Sul” indicates an Azura worshiper.
 See: Alandro Sul, Sul-Matuul, Sul-Senipal.
 The major exception is Arden Sul.
 Given everything we know about him, it stands to reason that he breaks rules.